 ECALL OCALL user Pointer is not checked.
 Users must per- Pointer is not checked.
 Users check form the check and/or copy. must perform the check and/or copy in Buffer copied from the application into Buffer copied from the the enclave.
 Afterwards, changes will enclave to the application. only affect the buffer inside enclave.
-Must be used if pointer points Safe but slow. to enclave data. out Trusted wrapper function will allocate a The untrusted buffer will be buffer to be used by the enclave.
-Upon copied into the enclave by return, this buffer will be copied to the the trusted wrapper function. original buffer.
-Safe but slow. in, Combines in and out behavior.
-Data is Same as ECALLs. out copied back and forth.
+Must be used if pointer points

+Safe but slow. to enclave data. out Trusted wrapper function will allocate a buffer to be used by the enclave.
+Upon return, this buffer will be copied to the original buffer. copied into the enclave by in, out Combines in and out behavior.
+Data is copied back and forth.
+Same as ECALLs.